HANON-games/Shiden/README_en.md

 ![Shiden Visual Novel Editor](https://github.com/user-attachments/assets/3029cdc2-5460-45dd-8463-c78356569b76)

+> [!Note]
-This plugin is in beta version. <br>
+> This plugin is in beta version. <br>
-Please note that there may be breaking changes in Version 1.0 release.
+> Please note that there may be breaking changes in Version 1.0 release.

 ## Features